cloudflare/terraform-provider-cloudflare/docs/resources/cloudflare_ruleset.md

 - `action` (String) Action to perform in the rule-level override.
 Available values: `"block"`, `"challenge"`, `"ddos_dynamic"`, `"execute"`, `"force_connection_close"`, `"js_challenge"`, `"managed_challenge"`, `"log"`, `"log_custom_field"`, `"rewrite"`, `"score"`, `"skip"`, `"route"`.
 - `categories` (Block List) List of tag-based overrides. (see [below for nested schema](#nestedblock--rules--action_parameters--overrides--categories))
-- `enabled` (Boolean) Defines if the current ruleset-level override enables or disables the ruleset.
+- `enabled` (Boolean, Deprecated) Defines if the current ruleset-level override enables or disables the ruleset.
 - `rules` (Block List) List of rule-based overrides. (see [below for nested schema](#nestedblock--rules--action_parameters--overrides--rules))
+- `status` (String) Defines if the current ruleset-level override enables or disables the ruleset.
+Available values: `"enabled"`, `"disabled"`, `""`.
+Defaults to `""`.

 <a id="nestedblock--rules--action_parameters--overrides--categories"></a>
-### Nested Schema for `rules.action_parameters.overrides.rules`
+### Nested Schema for `rules.action_parameters.overrides.status`

 Optional:

 - `action` (String) Action to perform in the tag-level override.
 Available values: `"block"`, `"challenge"`, `"ddos_dynamic"`, `"execute"`, `"force_connection_close"`, `"js_challenge"`, `"managed_challenge"`, `"log"`, `"log_custom_field"`, `"rewrite"`, `"score"`, `"skip"`, `"route"`.
 - `category` (String) Tag name to apply the ruleset rule override to.
-- `enabled` (Boolean) Defines if the current tag-level override enables or disables the ruleset rules with the specified tag.
+- `enabled` (Boolean, Deprecated) Defines if the current tag-level override enables or disables the ruleset rules with the specified tag.
+- `status` (String) Defines if the current tag-level override enables or disables the ruleset rules with the specified tag.
+Available values: `"enabled"`, `"disabled"`, `""`.
+Defaults to `""`.

 <a id="nestedblock--rules--action_parameters--overrides--rules"></a>
-### Nested Schema for `rules.action_parameters.overrides.rules`
+### Nested Schema for `rules.action_parameters.overrides.status`

 Optional:

 - `action` (String) Action to perform in the rule-level override.
 Available values: `"block"`, `"challenge"`, `"ddos_dynamic"`, `"execute"`, `"force_connection_close"`, `"js_challenge"`, `"managed_challenge"`, `"log"`, `"log_custom_field"`, `"rewrite"`, `"score"`, `"skip"`, `"route"`.
-- `enabled` (Boolean) Defines if the current rule-level override enables or disables the rule.
+- `enabled` (Boolean, Deprecated) Defines if the current rule-level override enables or disables the rule.
 - `id` (String) Rule ID to apply the override to.
 - `score_threshold` (Number) Anomaly score threshold to apply in the ruleset rule override.
 Only applicable to modsecurity-based rulesets.
 - `sensitivity_level` (String) Sensitivity level for a ruleset rule override.
+- `status` (String) Defines if the current rule-level override enables or disables the rule.
+Available values: `"enabled"`, `"disabled"`, `""`.
+Defaults to `""`.